 Now you need to set the Multiply Blending Mode for this object.

-If you turn off the visibility of the object in the Layers Palette, the Eye Dropper Tool will be choosing the object properties, and if you turn on the visibility, you can only choose the color of any point of the image.
+If you turn off the visibility of the object in the Layers palette, the Eye Dropper Tool will be choosing the object properties, and if you turn on the visibility, you can only choose the color of any point of the image.

-Creating Texture Brushes in Photoshop
+2. How to Create Texture Brushes in Photoshop

 I would like to achieve painting effect in my artwork, that's why I will be using texture brushes.
 Let's see how to make them.
 Create a new file in Photoshop (File > New).
 You can create brushes directly on the background layer.
 Take the Brush Tool and open the Brush panel.